gravitational/teleport/rfd/0184-agent-auto-updates.md

 - the current week day is in the `days` list
 - the current hour equals the `hour` field

-When all hose criteria are met, the auth will transition the group into a new state.
+When all those criteria are met, the auth will transition the group into a new state.
 If `canary_count` is not null, the group transitions to the `canary` state.
 Else it transitions to the `active` state.